ImmigraTrust Law

 • Consulate Fees $445

 👉 These breakdowns are for filing fees only.
-Other potential costs may include medical exams, translations, legal services, photocopying charges, travel expenses, marriage ceremonies, etc. Please note that USCIS planned to increase filing fees in October 2020, but lawsuits and court decisions, such as federal court injunctions, have put a hold on these increases until further notice.
-Check the latest USCIS or Department of State pages for each application to see the most current filing fees before deciding.
+Other potential costs may include medical exams, translations, legal services, photocopying charges, travel expenses, marriage ceremonies, etc. Check the latest USCIS or Department of State pages for each application to see the most current filing fees before deciding: The fiancé visa filing fees can be found here and the marriage visa filing fees can be found here.

 3. Process and Timeline for Fiancé Visa and Marriage Visa: How Long Does It Take for a Fiancé Visa?
 How Long Does It Take for a Marriage Visa / Green Card?

-Processing times can vary greatly depending on where you live and what immigration processing center and the embassy are handling the case.
+Processing times can vary greatly depending on where you live, the immigration processing center, and the embassy that handle your case.
 For each step of the process, there are different agencies involved that have separate processing times.
 For example, the initial sponsorship application is processed by the United States Citizenship and Immigration Services (USCIS).
-Their processing times can be checked here.
-After that, the National Visa Center (NVC) processes your application and has you fill out more applications for the consulate/embassy, then the U.S. embassy or consulate abroad evaluates your visa application package and schedules your interview.
+Their processing times can be checked the USCIS processing time website here.
+After that, the National Visa Center (NVC) processes your application where you must fill out more applications for the consulate/embassy, then the American embassy or consulate abroad evaluates your visa application package and schedules your interview.
 An embassy interview can be scheduled fairly quickly or be delayed depending on the local country's conditions and the embassy’s caseload.
+For example, many embassies have severe backlogs because of COVID-related embassy closures and conflicts in nearby countries such as the war in Ukraine.
 An immigration attorney can advise regarding choosing embassies for the fastest processing times.
 Below is an approximate estimate of processing times:

-Fiancé Visa Estimate Processing Times (as of December 2020)
+Fiancé Visa Estimate Processing Times (As of February 2025)

-• Sponsor application and embassy interview 3–22 Months
+• Sponsor application and embassy interview: 7–22 Months

-Marriage Visa Estimate Processing Times (as of December 2020)
+Marriage Visa Estimate Processing Times (As of February 2025)

 • Embassy Process 7–24 Months

-If your fiancé is from one of the travel ban countries (Iran, Somalia, Yemen, Libya, Chad, North Korea, or Venezuela), deciding between a fiancé or marriage visa requires a few considerations.
-For travel ban/Muslim ban cases, such as Iranian fiancés or Syrian fiancés, the fiancé visa is not the fastest or easiest option.
-Due to processing delays and extensive security and background checks (also known as administrative processing), fiancé visas take approximately the same amount of time as a marriage-based application for people from Iran, Syria, Yemen, and Libya.
-Therefore, the fiancé visa’s main benefit of getting a visa quickly is defeated for couples from travel ban countries like Iran, Syria, Yemen, etc.
+If your fiancé is from a Middle Eastern country (such as Iran, Lebanon, Syria, UAE, Qatar, Egypt Yemen, Libya, or other Arab nations, etc.), deciding between a fiancé or marriage visa requires a few extra considerations.
+For Iranian fiancés or Syrian fiancés, the fiancé visa is not the fastest or easiest option.
+Due to processing delays and extensive security background checks (also known as administrative processing), fiancé visas take approximately the same amount of time as a marriage-based application for people from Iran, Syria, Yemen, Lebanon, Libya, etc. Therefore, the fiancé visa’s main benefit (coming to the United States quicker) is defeated for couples from countries like Iran, Syria, Yemen, etc.

-There are still some benefits to a fiancé visa for travel ban country applicants.
+There are still some benefits to a fiancé visa for Middle Eastern applicants.
 For example, if you and your fiancé want more time to get to know one another or you are not ready for marriage.
-Also, you might not want to have a wedding abroad.
-Navigating immigration regulations does not have to be your only consideration; you have to do what is best for you!
+Also, you might not want to have a wedding abroad as many countries have complicated marriage registration processes.
+Navigating American immigration regulations does not have to be your only consideration; you have to do what is best for you!

-If you and your fiancé are ready to get married and are just wondering what is best as far as the immigration process and the travel ban, marriage is the better option.
+If you and your fiancé are ready to get married and are just wondering what is best as far as U.S. immigration processes, the marriage is the better option.
 A marriage relationship is a “stronger” relationship and shows that you both are truly committed to each other.
-Therefore, a marriage case can be better as far as travel ban waiver evidence or eligibility.
 Your spouse can still be subject to lengthy administrative processing (FBI background checks) in a marriage green card case.
-However, once the process is completed, it means that your spouse will receive a green card.
+However, once the process is completed, it means that your spouse will receive a green card, instead of just a visa initially to enter the United States.

-6. How to Choose Between Fiance Visa and Marriage Visa — Pros and Cons of the Fiance Visa and the Marriage Visa
+5. How to Choose Between Fiancé Visa and Marriage Visa — Pros and Cons of the Fiancé Visa and the Marriage Visa

 Fiance Visa Pros and Cons

-✅ Fastest way to enter the United States and be together (for most nationalities)
+✅ Fastest way to enter the United States and to be together (for most nationalities)

 ✅ Apply for green card while together as a couple in the U.S.